Donmark2k/donmark2k/README.md

 <br />
 <br />

 Hi, I'm Chukwuemeka Ochuba, a software Developer 🚀 from Nigeria, currently, I'm a student of Microverse.
-Beside's programming, I like singing, playng chess and meting new friends.
+Beside's programming, I like singing, playing chess and meeting new friends.